 Can you make spritz cookies without a cookie press?

 Yes!
 Drop Spritz Cookies are just as tasty.
-Although they are traditionally made using a cookie press, you can skip that step and just scoop by the spoonfuls directly onto your cookie sheet and bake accordingly.
+Although they are traditionally made using a cookie press, you can skip that step and just scoop by the spoonfuls directly onto your cookie sheet and bake accordingly. - If you want to make green trees or any other colored shapes, separate the dough and add food coloring before pressing.

 Other flavors for Spritz Cookies